Upcoming Statistics Online & Hybrid Courses

 STA 340 - Statistics in the Media Description

 An examination of statistics reported in the media.
 Students will read news stories and published research to critically evaluate the conclusions made, recognizing when assertions are and are not supported by evidence.
 Common fallacies and misconceptions will be covered.
 Part of the Information, Innovation, or Technology Issue.
 Offered fall and winter semesters.
-Prerequisites: One of STA 215, or STA 220, or STA 312; and junior standing.
+Prerequisites: Junior standing and either STA 215, or STA 220, or STA 225, or STA 312.

 Available Semesters